What do builders ask us to do?

 | Remodel/addition builder | Surgical excavation around existing finishes | Hand-dig and small-machine scope with protection of existing site |

-How we price
+How do we price builder work?

 Most builder work is lump sum on a defined scope.
 T&M is reserved for true unknowns (unexpected rock, buried structures, unsuitable material below a known elevation).
 A clear scope plus a clear exclusions list beats an open-ended T&M arrangement on almost every project.
 Multi-lot production work usually gets a per-lot price with a documented mobilization cadence so the builder can sequence their crews.

-Working around the builder's preferred crews
+How do we work around the builder's preferred crews?

 Builders almost always have a preferred concrete crew, framing crew, and utility sub.
 We work around their schedule rather than around ours.
 That means hitting the date the foundation crew expects, communicating any slip immediately, and leaving the site in the condition the next trade actually wants — not the condition that is most convenient for us.

-Who pulls grading permits
+Who pulls grading permits?

 On most residential and ADU work, the builder or property owner pulls the grading permit when one is required, since they hold the project permit and contract.
 We can support permit application by providing scope documentation, cut/fill estimates, and BMP plans.
 On larger or commercial work, the GC or civil engineer typically owns the permit path.
 Verify the permit ownership before scheduling so nobody is waiting on the wrong party.